Quarter Pounders are off the menu at 20% of McDonald's in US as E. coli cases are investigated

 McDonald's said it was searching for a new regional supplier for fresh onions.
 In the meantime, Quarter Pounders were removed from menus in Colorado, Kansas, Utah, Wyoming, and portions of Idaho, Iowa, Missouri, Montana, Nebraska, Nevada, New Mexico, and Oklahoma.

-Adriean Madden, 37, pulled up outside a McDonald’s outside Denver on Wednesday for his usual afternoon snack but then decided against it.
+Adriean Madden pulled up outside a McDonald’s outside Denver on Wednesday for his usual afternoon snack but then decided against it.
 He said he was unsure how E. coli spreads or contaminates other foods, and he thinks McDonald’s should be more forthcoming.

 “This affects my decision with coming to McDonald’s in the future,” Madden said.
 “I feel like the information isn’t as widely spread.
 I didn’t see any notices on the door, and then I saw vehicles going through the drive through just as if nothing was going on.”